unusdeals/Hostinger/README.md

 |Business Hosting|₹179/mo|~₹125/mo|~₹2,592 over 48 mo|
 |Cloud Startup|₹399/mo|~₹279/mo|~₹5,760 over 48 mo|

-As the numbers show, applying the Hostinger 30% off coupon on a 48-month Business Hosting plan saves you over ₹2,500 in total compared to the already-discounted base price — and over ₹28,000 compared to the full regular price over the same period.
+As the numbers show, applying the Hostinger 30% off coupon on a 48-month Business Hosting plan saves you over ₹2,500 in total compared to the already-discounted base price, and over ₹28,000 compared to the full regular price over the same period.
 The longer the billing period, the more the 30% coupon saves you in absolute rupee terms.

 👉 [ Apply the 30% OFF Coupon and Lock In Your Price](https://eduactivedeals.com/recommends/hostinger/)